The early English and Scots-Irish settlers tended not to give a new settlement a unique name.

 St. Johnsbury was organized in Vermont’s Northeast Kingdom in 1790, a time when the un-English custom of naming towns after individuals began to take hold.

-St. Johnsbury was named for Michel Guillaume St. Jean de Crevecoeur, also known as J. Hector St. John.
-He was a French writer living in New York who wrote Letters from an American Farmer in 1782.
-The book praised American agriculture.
+St. Johnsbury was named for Michel Guillaume St. Jean de Crevecoeur, also known as J. Hector St. John, a French writer living in New York.
+St. John wrote Letters from an American Farmer in 1782, a book praising American agriculture.

-St. John was a friend of George Washington and Benjamin Franklin, and he corresponded with Ethan Allen, who wanted to name the town St. John.
-The writer suggested St. Johnsbury, realizing that several places were already named St. John.
+St. John befriended George Washington and Benjamin Franklin, and he corresponded with Ethan Allen, who wanted to name the town St. John.
+The writer suggested St. Johnsbury, realizing that several places already had the name St. John.

 St. Johnsbury became a minor manufacturing center where the Fairbanks family made its famous platform scales.
 By the 1940s, St. Johnsbury was the world’s largest manufacturer of scales, maple sugar and candlepins for bowling.